9 Gross Everyday Habits You Have to Stop Doing in Public

 Picking a wedgie or readjusting your bra strap

 “Anything you can do discreetly, go for it,” says Swann, with a huge emphasis on the word discreetly.
 If you’re in a crowded room, pulling out a wedgie probably isn’t feasible.
 At a work event?
 Most likely not a good idea either, because really who wants to be caught by a boss with their hand up their butt.
 Now, it’s a little easier when it’s your bra strap that needs to be adjusted or pulled up, but hiking up the girls should always be done in private.
 Your safest bet is to head to the nearest bathroom and do all the readjustments needed before heading back out into the world.
+Fix falling bra straps, and other common problems, with these 12 genius bra fixes that every woman needs.

 Putting your purse on the table